Playsense occupational therapy is here to help and support children and families

 Tina has a passion for presenting workshops to teachers, completing 8 of these for audiences of over 100 teachers.
 She was also a presenter for Early Literacy Fundamentals (ELF Program).

-Tina has completed a wide range of professional development courses including; DIR Floortime, MORE (oral motor), Sensory Defensiveness - Wilbarger Therapressure, Listening with the Whole Body, The Alert Program, Traffic Jam in my Brain, Visual Perception Skills in the Classroom, Building Blocks for Sensory Integration, The Brain Science of Language, Learning & Reading, The Sensory Processing Measure, Mealtime Matters Workshop - SOS Approach to feeding, COGMED training, Sensory Processing Treatment Workshop, The Poo Problem, Neuroscience of Learning and Neurodevelopmental Disorders, Motor Skills and Postural Control in the Classroom, evidence based approaches for sleep and rest in children.
+Tina has completed a wide range of professional development courses including; DIR Floortime, MORE (oral motor), Sensory Defensiveness - Wilbarger Therapressure, Listening with the Whole Body, The Alert Program, Traffic Jam in my Brain, Visual Perception Skills in the Classroom, Building Blocks for Sensory Integration, The Brain Science of Language, Learning & amp; Reading, The Sensory Processing Measure, Mealtime Matters Workshop - SOS Approach to feeding, COGMED training, Sensory Processing Treatment Workshop, The Poo Problem, Neuroscience of Learning and Neurodevelopmental Disorders, Motor Skills and Postural Control in the Classroom, evidence based approaches for sleep and rest in children and teaching Social Thinking in the preschool and early primary years.

 Tina is a mother to 2 little girls, and has recently returned to Australia, having lived in NYC for nearly 3 years.